Tramontana (sports car)

 It features a mid-mounted twin turbocharged Mercedes-Benz 5.5 litre, single overhead cam V12 engine producing 720 PS.
-This is mated to a 6-speed sequential gearbox and rear wheel drive giving a top speed of 325 km/h and a 0–100 km/h time of 3.6 seconds.
+This is mated to a 6-speed sequential gearbox, sending power to the rear wheels, and giving it a top speed of 325 km/h and a 0–100 km/h (62 mph) time of 3.6 seconds.
 The body and interior are a mix of aluminium and carbon fibre, while the twenty-inch wheels are a mix of carbon fibre and magnesium.

 The car weighs 1268 kg and the suspension is an adjustable double wishbone suspension.
 If the two seat option is chosen, the passenger sits directly behind and slightly higher than the driver.
 The bonnet badge is made of solid white gold.

-Only 12 a year are manufactured.
+Reportedly, only 12 a year are manufactured.
 In 2009, Tramontana introduced a closed top model named Tramontana R.